Dee Alford

-DeAundre "Dee" Alford (born November 5, 1997) is an American football cornerback for the Atlanta Falcons of the National Football League (NFL).
-He won the 2021 Grey Cup with the Winnipeg Blue Bombers as a starter in his first season, defeating the Hamilton Tiger-Cats 33-25.
-He played college football at Tusculum.
+DeAundre Alford (born November 5, 1997) is an American professional football cornerback and return specialist for the Atlanta Falcons of the National Football League (NFL).
+He won the 108th Grey Cup with the Winnipeg Blue Bombers as a starter in his first season.
+He played college football for the Tusculum Pioneers.

 College career

 Alford played college football for the Tusculum Pioneers from 2016 to 2019 where he played in 40 games and recorded 140 tackles and 10 interceptions.
 He also had 40 passes defended as a Pioneer, which is a school record.

 Professional career

 Winnipeg Blue Bombers

-Following his collegiate career, Alford signed with the Winnipeg Blue Bombers on February 10, 2020.
+Following his collegiate career, Alford signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on February 10, 2020.
 However, due to the COVID-19 pandemic, he did not play in 2020 and several of his pro day workouts were canceled.

 After completing training camp with the Blue Bombers in 2021, Alford won a starting job at cornerback and played in his first professional game on August 5, 2021, against the Hamilton Tiger-Cats where he recorded six defensive tackles.
 On September 18, 2021, he recorded his first career interception and first career touchdown as he picked off Edmonton Elks quarterback Taylor Cornelius and returned it 20 yards for the score.
 He finished the game with two tackles, two interceptions, and a forced fumble and was named the CFL's top performer of the week.
-Alford had a strong season with the Bombers, finishing as a CFL All-Star in his first season.
-He would help the Bombers' league-leading defense to their second consecutive Grey Cup title as they defeated the Tiger-Cats 33-25.
+He would help the Bombers' league-leading defense to their second consecutive Grey Cup title as they defeated the Tiger-Cats 33–25.